przemekulik/przemekulik/README.md

 I like to think I am an open book, transparent and direct.
 I strie to live by these values.
 In the spirit of that I am sharing here some of the flaws I know I have.
 Listing them here is not an exacuse, I am fully responsible for improving on these things.

-1. I look "serious" most of the time.
+1. I look 'serious' / 'scary' most of the time.
 It's my 'resting face'.
 It's OK to remind me of that or ask what's going on.
 2. English is my 3rd language.
-While I think it's good, my choice of words may be off.
+While I think it's fairly good, my choice of words and grammar may be off.
 If something in what I say/write does not seem right to you, feel free to ask and correct.
 3. My tone of voice may seem harsh even if I don't mean it.
 I don't know if it's the Polish accent or something alse.
 It's OK to remind me of that and say "that sounded harsh, I would appreciate a more calmer tone".
+4. I may seem as difficult for work with.
+I hold myself to high standards.
+Sometimes it may seem like I'm 'making it hard' for no apparent reason.
+The fault is mine.
+Feel free to stop me and ask clarifying 'why' questions.

 #### Strengths